 The air conditioner in a central heating and cooling system provides cool air through ductwork inside your home, by providing a process that draws out the warm air inside, removing its heat.

 A central air conditioner has a primary appliance such as an air handler or furnace located in a basement or attic.
 The air handler or furnace pumps chilled air throughout the house through a system of air ducts, which is often the same system utilized by a forced hot air furnace during the heating season.
 Thermostats in the home regulate temperatures by turning the cooling system off and on as room temperatures rise and fall.

-The design and installation of your air conditioning system is vital to achieving reliable and efficient indoor cooling.
+The design and installation of your air conditioning system are vital to achieving reliable and efficient indoor cooling.
 Even the finest equipment will break down prematurely if sized and installed the wrong way.
 Our equipment consultants have over 50 years of combined experience in the industry and will provide you with the best quality products at a competitive price.
 The quality of our equipment is just as important as the quality of our work.

 It is very important to be sure that the unit is properly sized for your home.
 Some people always think that bigger is better, but an air conditioner that is too big will turn on and off more, won’t humidify as well, and is noisier than a unit that meets your needs.
 It will also use more energy and increase your utility bill.
 A unit that is too small will run consistently and work too hard, which can cause unnecessary wear on parts and the system may not keep your home cool enough.

 If you are replacing an older air conditioning system, it is important to evaluate whether the existing ductwork needs to be resized, replaced, or insulated.
 New systems are more efficient and may require new ductwork in order to work properly.
 Make sure to consult with a professional to find out what you may need to make your new air conditioning system run most efficiently.
 Our team provides a FREE in-home consultation and price quotes.
 Schedule an appointment now.